joanvelja/learn_to_verify/pvg/base_for_llms.md

         )  # Gathering to collect all prompts from all processes
         # Note: prompts here are not unique!
 They are repeated num_generations times

-        # TODO: assert claim made above?
-        # In principle we should just slide a num_generations window over all_honest_prompts and check if the window (with stride = num_generations) contains identical prompts.
-If not, I might be missing something.
-        # TODO: implement this

         assert (
             len(all_honest_prompts) == len(raw_prompts) * self.accelerator.num_processes
         ), "Number of honest prompts does not match number of raw prompts.
 There must be a problem with how we are preparing the inputs."